HL7/davinci-deqm/source/pages/guidance.md

 Clinical Quality Measures are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.

 The Data Exchange for Quality Measure (DEQM) Implementation Guide defines the interactions for two purposes in the Quality Measure Ecosystem.
-The first interaction is when a producer, such as a practitioner, or owner of data needs to exchange that data with a consumer of that data, such as a payer, a registry or public health.
-We call this the [Data Exchange Scenario].
+The first interaction is when a Producer, such as a practitioner, or owner of data needs to exchange that data with a Consumer of that data, such as a payer, a registry or public health.
+We call this the [Data Exchange] scenario.
 Examples of this interaction might be when a provider has patient information from a recent visit that he needs to share with a payer under a value based contract.

-The second scenario defined in this guide is when a measure report needs to be exchanged with another entity.
-FHIR allows for three possible types of reports that can be shared - the [Individual Report], the [Summary Report] and the Subject-List Report.
-This guide addresses the Individual Measure Report and the Summary Report.
-Reviewers are asked to comment if a Subject-List Report would be useful.
-Examples of these reports are Individual Measure Reports that are used by hospitals to report a measure and Summary Reports that could be given to a payer on their yearly eCQM results for specific measures.
+The second scenario defined in this guide is when a Reporter needs to exchange a measure report with a Receiver.
+FHIR allows for three possible types of reports that can be transacted - the [Individual Report], the [Summary Report] and the *Subject-List Report*.
+This guide addresses only the Individual Measure Report and the Summary Report.
+As an example, Individual Measure Reports may be used by hospitals acting as the Reporter to report a specific measure to a payer acting as a Receiver.
+Similarly, Summary Measure Reports may be used to report yearly eCQM results on a specific measure.

 ## Preconditions and Assumptions

--   The "Aggregator" may be a Payer or another organization that is monitoring various clinical quality measures for the members of a population.

 -   The Measure resource is used to provide both human- and machine-readable definitions of a quality measure